Project-Counter/cop5/source/10-compliance/05-pathway-to-compliance.rst

 Search metrics are OPTIONAL for all other publishers on the Pathway (e.g. eJournal and eBook Host_Types).

-*Non-COUNTER Metrics*
+.. rubric:: Non-COUNTER Metrics

 Publishers on the Pathway MUST NOT include any non-COUNTER metrics in their COUNTER reports except as outlined in :numref:`extending` :ref:`extending`.

 Transparency and verification
-""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""

 Technical Validity
 ''''''''''''''''''

-Publishers on the Pathway, like all publishers, are RECOMMENDED to use the free COUNTER Validator <https://validator.countermetrics.org/> regularly to make sure their reports remain technically accurate.
+Publishers on the Pathway, like all publishers, are RECOMMENDED to use the free `COUNTER Validator <https://validator.countermetrics.org/>`_ regularly to make sure their reports remain technically accurate.

 * Where they are available, tabular reports from publishers on the Pathway MUST pass the checks included in the Validator.
 * Where they are available, JSON reports from publishers on the Pathway MUST pass the checks included in the Validator.